SQL Snippets

 Inlining Snippets

-template for further customization.
-To do so, select the snippet name (with or
+point for customization — select the snippet name (with or without the surrounding

-without the surrounding square brackets) and choose Inline Snippet
+brackets) and choose Inline Snippet from the editor's expanded Run menu.